36 Hours in Provence

 To get anywhere from Uzes, you almost always have to go through Avignon or Nimes.
 For this jaunt into Provence, Avignon was the direction to take.
-Plus, it is a city I wanted Judy to see, even if only briefly.
+Plus, it is a city I wanted Judy to see, even briefly.

 Avignon – Morning

 An early morning wakeup in Uzes got us to Avignon in time for our second cup of coffee.
 Since I had taken the tour of the Pope’s Palace on an earlier visit, we opted to stroll around the main tourist area and then take a mini-train to view the rest of the historic landmarks.
 The timing was perfect for us to get to the second stop of the day, Chateauneuf-du-Pape.
 For a Palais des Papes (Pope’s Palace) tour, add another 1 1/2 to 2 hours to your morning in Avignon.

 Chateauneuf-du-Pape – Lunchtime

 Just over 30 minutes up the road from Avignon, the wine district of Chateauneuf-du-Pape was waiting for us.
 In English, the name of the town and region means “Pope’s new chateau.”
 The once glorious chateau in the village, which was the summer home of Pope John XXII, the second of the popes who resided in Avignon, is now in ruins.